dcarrsf/ngwp-cli/README.md

 The CLI includes commands that you'll use to generate parts of the project.
 You'll start with the *init* command which you'll use to generate the project structure.

 ### init
 The *init* command responds with a series of questions, which are used to generate the config for the project.
+Notice that the last option enables you to add page routing and related starter files to the boilerplate.
 ```
 $ ngwp init